sz3kz/cybersecurity-blog/Reversing/Crushing/README.md

 these occurences.
 The file starts out with zeros (non-printable characters were not used in the message), until we encounter a 0xD (13 decimal), followed by 13 positions of the specific character.
 This character is 0xa or "\n" - meaning there are 13/14 lines in the message.
 NOTE: In our keeping track of the charcode in question, we need to keep in mind we must not increment the charcode counter while reading the number of occurences of previous charcodes!

+I have created a C and a Python version of the solution, with the name of the file hardcoded inside them.
+The C solution was a bit more complicated to implement, as C does not give you a Linked List datatype, unlike Python, so I implemented it myself.